nuxt/icon/README.md

 ```

 > [!TIP]
-> Scan is relying on static analysis, which means only literal usages will be detected.
+> Scanning is relying on static analysis, which means only literal usages will be detected.
 Avoid constructing the icon name dynamically whenever possible.
 >
 > ```vue
 > <template>